gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 ![Redirect screenshot.](https://share.cleanshot.com/pNf2h8mS)

-You can also render this link conditionally depending on whether a user has access.
+You can also render this link conditionally, depending on whether or not a user has access.

 ```
 # app/views/articles/index.html.erb